-

 Taiwan Energy Research

 - Taiwan's Energy Supply & Demand: Taiwan's energy mix is shifting, with gas surpassing coal in power generation (43% vs 39% in 2024).
-Solar capacity is growing rapidly, reaching 5% of the power mix.
-Primary energy consumption remains stable at 109 Mtoe, with oil and coal each accounting for about one-third.
-Nuclear capacity has declined significantly, while renewable sources like solar and wind are expanding.
-Taiwan relies heavily on imports for fossil fuels, with limited domestic resources.
+Solar capacity is growing rapidly (22% of installed capacity), while nuclear has declined.
+Primary energy consumption remains stable at 109 Mtoe, with oil and coal each accounting for a third.
+Per capita consumption is high at 4.6 toe.
+Fossil fuel imports dominate, with limited domestic resources.

 - Taiwan's Energy Use & Price by Sector: In 2024, Taiwan's final energy demand rose slightly to 70 Mtoe, with industry as the largest consumer.
-Oil remained the dominant energy source, though its share declined.
-Industrial gas and electricity prices surged, while transport fuel prices fell.
-Residential and commercial sectors saw stable electricity prices and volatile gas prices.
+Oil remained the dominant energy source, though its share declined since 2010.
+Industrial gas and electricity prices increased, while transport fuel prices fell slightly.
+Residential and commercial sectors saw a rise in energy consumption, primarily driven by electricity.

 Benefit from up to 2 000 up-to-date data series for 186 countries in Global Energy & CO2 data